 If you have any questions about the LLM in Medical Law and Ethics please don’t hesitate to contact us.

-This programme can be taken full-time over one year, or part-time over two years*.
+This programme can be taken full time over one year, or part time over two years subject to visa restrictions.
 It offers a range of subjects that covers a broad spectrum of contemporary issues in medical law, jurisprudence and ethics, from an international and interdisciplinary perspective, allowing you to tailor a programme to suit your interests.

 This course serves as a foundation for critical analytical engagement with the core features of the discipline of medical jurisprudence, being the relationship between law and ethics in the provision of healthcare, the influence of human rights on medical practice, the importance of consent, confidentiality and medical negligence in shaping the contours of the doctor/patient relationship, as well as issues at the start and end of life, such as assisted reproduction and assisted dying.
 Where appropriate, comparative legal analysis will further inform discussion and debate.